cviebrock/laravel-mangopay/README.md

 Thanks to [everyone](/cviebrock/laravel-mangopay/graphs/contributors) who has contributed to this project!

-Please use Github for bugs, comments and suggestions.
+Please use [Github](https://github.com/cviebrock/laravel-mangopay) for reporting bugs, and making comments or suggestions.

-See <CONTRIBUTING.md> for how to contribute changes.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute changes.

 <a name="copyright"></a>
 ## Copyright and License

 laravel-mangopay was written by Colin Viebrock and released under the MIT License.
-See the <LICENSE.md> file for details.
+See [LICENSE.md](LICENSE.md) file for details.

-Copyright 2013 Colin Viebrock
+Copyright (c) 2016 Colin Viebrock